-1. Applications to organise a workshop during 2022 must be received by the 5th of February 2021.
+1. Applications to organise a workshop during 2022 must be received by the 5th of March 2021.
 Late applications cannot be accepted.
 Applications will be reviewed by the IISL’s Meetings Committee in March-April 2021.
-The organisers will be informed of the Committee’s decision in April 2021.
+The organisers will be informed of the Committee’s decision in April-May 2021.

 2. Workshops can be held from April 2022 to July 2022.
 They are held on Thursday and Friday, with the participants arriving on Wednesday afternoon or evening.
 Workshops could, by arrangement, begin earlier and last longer, but in such a case the organisers would have to cover the additional costs.
 Applications should indicate the preferred dates, but these are subject to negotiation with and final decision by the Institute.

 3. Applications must include the following:

 (ii) names and full contact details of the organisers, with their professional status, affiliations, etc.; if there is more than one, the primary person for liaison with the Institute should be identified;

 (iii) a list of the provisional participants, with their profesional status and affiliations; they should have been contacted in advance and have agreed to participate; if the application is successful, a final list together with full contact details will be needed.
 The number of participants will be between 15 and 25.
 If the idea is to have more than 25, please contact the Institute to check the possibilities.
 The meeting room for the workshops can accommodate 20-25 people, not more;

 (iv) a provisional programme for the workshop, including working titles of presentations or papers.
 The timetable for sessions should bear in mind that restaurants in Oñati serve a midday meal only from 13.00 and the evening meal after 21.00.
 Coffee breaks would need to be at least 15 minutes if you wish to allow time for participants to go to the nearest café.
 A common timetable is: 09.15-11.00; 11.15-13.00 and 14.45-16.15; 16.30-18.00.